How To Name a Protected Series in Texas

 If you are consistent each time you name a protected series, it will be easier to remember in the future.

-Is the Name of a Protected Series Registered with the State?
+Is the name of a protected series registered with the State?

-For example, a Texas Series LLC named Smith Family Holdings LLC would file an assumed name certificate for the formal protected series name: Smith Family Holdings LLC - Series 1.
-A second assumed name certificate would be required if the protected series wants to use a name like Ocean View RV Park (i.e. Smith Family Holdings LLC - Series 1 doing business as Ocean View RV Park).
+For example, a protected series named "Smith Family Holdings LLC - Series 1" that uses an assumed name like "Ocean View RV Park" would need to file an Assumed Name Certificate (i.e. Smith Family Holdings LLC - Series 1 doing business as Ocean View RV Park).

 Start my Series LLCLet Us Handle the paperwork